From Commitment to Action

-2. Identified policies, actions or lack of action by public or private sectors, that are enabling continued expansion of commodity “footprints” into primary and secondary rainforest.
+2. Identified policies, strategies or lack of action by public and private sectors, that are enabling continued expansion of commodity “footprints” into primary and secondary rainforest.

 3. Considered the initiatives already planned and budgeted for, to meet the commitments, and highlighted gaps where additional policies, actions and spending are required.

 The initiative launched its in-country activities in early 2019.
 Following the Dialogues, the FC2A initiative produced a roadmap for each country identifying where there are still systemic barriers to the efforts to accelerate a reduction in deforestation of the Amazon.
 The results, summarised in the From Commitment To Action: Supporting Deforestation Free Commodity Supply Chains From The Amazon report featured in the image below, emphasize just how complex it is in each country to create the right context with all the regulations, plans, incentives, and capacities in place so that production practices are transformed.

 The FC2A analysis, the result of a year-long multi-stakeholder research process, suggests a range of actions that would make a difference in tackling the persistent gaps that impede progress.
 These insights, all centered on a systemic approach, have been identified as key contributors to success, ranging from overarching considerations to action on the ground:

 o Think more systemically – especially in getting every stakeholder around the table to ensure joined-up working.
 Involve more than just the usual parties, including a broader range of government ministries, to ensure everyone recognises and protects sustainable use of forest areas, and applies frameworks or guidelines developed for zero deforestation.